Home

 Scan strings.
 With indexOf, we must loop over the string to find a single value.
 This can result in excessive looping.
 We can scan strings for multiple characters at once with charCodeAt.

-A review.
-Strings are commonly searched in JavaScript.
+Review.
+Strings are commonly searched in Node.
 With indexOf and its friends lastIndexOf and includes, this searching is made easy.

 Dot Net Perls is a collection of tested code examples.
 Pages are continually updated to stay current, with code correctness a top priority.